Nacionalna Televizija Happy: History

 Happy was previously called Košava, the latter once owned by Marija Milošević, daughter of Slobodan Milošević, Serbia's authoritarian president in power during the 1990s.
 Marija Milošević sold her ownership in Kosava TV to lawyer Borivoj Pajović, who was at the time President of the board of directors in the daily newspaper Blic.
+On 11 May 1999, following the NATO bombings, Košava suspended all regular programming and started simulcast CCTV-4 around the clock.

 After a couple of ownership changes, in 2006 the Regulatory Authority for Electronic Media issued Košava with a license for national coverage, which was shared with kids channel Happy – while Happy aired exclusively kids programming in the morning, Košava broadcast informative and current affairs programs in the evening.
 At that time, REM's (then RRA) decision was disputed since neither TV stations had the capacity for national broadcasting, unlike, for example, RTL which competed for a license but was not issued one.

 In 2007, Predrag Ranković, known to the public for involvement in shady business deals, bought part of Košava, although his name was never mentioned in formal ownership documents.
 In 2010, Košava bought Happy, and Košava changed its name to Happy and started to broadcast as one program.
 The former kids channel Happy changed its name to Happy Kids, before closing in 2017.